hangwl/data-science/3. Python/8. Advanced Stastical Methods/2. sklearn/notes.md

 Standardization (Feature Scaling)- process of subtracting the mean and dividing by the standard deviation (transforming data into standard scale - mean of 0 and sd. of 1)
-    Easy fix to the most common problem in working with numerical data caused by difference in magnitudes AKA feature scaling or normalization (which may refer to other concepts in ML)
+    Easy fix to the most common problem in working with numerical data caused by difference in magnitudes AKA feature scaling or normalization (which may refer to other concepts in ML) Having all inputs with the same magnitude allows us to compare their impact

 Normalization - has different meaning depending on the case
     in sklearn reg.fit(), subtract the mean but divide by the L2-norm of the inputs